viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 You should now have four files in your DE folder.

-First we can create similar plots to what we could see in the IGV plots, but using R means that we could add other types of information that are not implemented in IGV.
+We start off by creating similar plots to how data is visualised in IGV, but using R means that we could add other types of information that are not implemented in IGV.

-To look at read coverage in our bam files for a gene of interest (pick one that was reported to be differentially expressed).
-Use the ensembl web page to identify genomic coordinates and chromosome location for your gene and run the script named genePlot.R like this:
+To look at read coverage in our bam files for a gene of interest (pick one that was reported to be differentially expressed) and go to the ensembl to identify genomic coordinates and chromosome location for this gene.

+Run the script named genePlot.R like this:

 {% highlight bash %}
 Rscript genePlot.R chromosome start stop